Pearlicia/port-portal-doc/README.md

 # YouTube Playlist & Videos Catalog in Port

 ## Introduction
 In this guide, I will demonstrate how Port can efficiently manage and visualize data from a YouTube playlist, helping you get insights at a glance.
-Port is a robust platform for modeling and cataloging diverse data types, and this guide will showcase its capabilities for managing video data.
+Port is a robust platform for modeling and cataloging diverse data types, and this guide will showcase its capabilities for managing video data. capability

 ## Why Use Port?
 Port offers a unique approach to data management: Not important